Pedro Gandarias

-Pedro Pascual Gandarias Urquijo (16 February 1901 – Unknown) was a Spanish athlete, politician, and financier.
+Pedro Pascual Gandarias Urquijo (16 February 1901 – 1986) was a Spanish athlete, politician, and financier.
 He was an important board member of club Puerta de Hierro in Madrid, and was one of the six founders of the Royal Spanish Golf Federation.
 He was also a bullfighting rancher, being the owner of the Castillo de Higares ranch.

 As an athlete, he played football for the youth team of Madrid FC and hockey for Atlético Madrid, and he was also an international golf player.
 In politics, he was a senator by appointment of the Crown, and on 6 March 1939, he was one of the people chosen by Franco to be part, as deputy mayor, of the City Council of Madrid chaired by Alberto Alcocer.

 Early and personal life

 Gandarias was born on 16 February 1901 in Madrid, as the son of Juan Tomás Gandarias Durañona, a businessman from Biscay (1870–1940), and Cecilia Urquijo y Ussía, daughter of the Marquess of Urquijo.
 His birth came just two days after the death of his grandfather, Pedro Pascual Gandarias, so he was named in his honor.
 He was the oldest of seven children, five sons and two daughters, including Juan Manuel and José.

 Gandarias married Isabel Alós, daughter of the Marquess of Haro and a four-time Spanish golf champion between 1932 and 1935, a sport in which he also became international.